SpecInfer: Accelerating Generative Large Language Model Serving with Tree-based Speculative Inference and Verification

-\Cref{fig:speculative_inference} shows an overview of our approach. \sys includes a {\em learning-based speculator} that takes as input a sequence of tokens, and produces a {\em speculated token tree}.
-The goal of the speculator is to predict the LLM's output by maximizing the overlap between the speculated token tree and the token sequence generated by the LLM using incremental decoding.
-As shown at the top of \Cref{fig:speculative_inference}, the speculator combines (1) user-provided functions that predict future tokens based on heuristics and/or retrieval-augmented documents, and (2) multiple distilled and/or pruned versions of the LLM, which we call small speculative models (SSMs).
+\Cref{fig:speculative_inference} shows an overview of \sys, which includes a {\em learning-based speculator} that takes as input a sequence of tokens, and produces a {\em speculated token tree}.
+The goal of the speculator is to predict the LLM's output by maximizing the overlap between the speculated token tree and the tokens generated by the LLM using incremental decoding (Alg.~\ref{alg1}).

-There are a number of ways to prepare SSMs for speculative inference.
-First, modern LLMs generally have many much smaller architectures pre-trained together with the LLM using the same datasets.
+There are several ways to prepare SSMs for speculative inference.
+First, modern LLMs generally have many smaller architectures pre-trained together with the LLM using the same datasets.
 For example, in addition to the OPT-175B model with 175 billion parameters, the OPT model family also includes OPT-125M and OPT-350M, two variants with 125 million and 350 million parameters, which were pre-trained using the same datasets as OPT-175B~\cite{zhang2022opt}.
-These pre-trained small models can be directly used as SSMs in \Sys.
-Second, to maximize the coverage of speculated token trees, in addition to using these pre-trained SSMs, \Sys also introduces a novel fine-tuning technique called {\em collective boost-tuning} to cooperatively fine-tune a set of SSMs by aligning their aggregated prediction with the LLM's output using adaptive boosting~\cite{freund1999short}.
+These pre-trained small models can be directly used as SSMs.
+Second, to improve the coverage of speculated tokens from SSMs, \Sys takes an expansion-based and a merge-based speculation method as shown at the top of \Cref{fig:speculative_inference}.
+The speculated tokens are organized in a token tree structure.

-The speculator automatically combines the candidate token sequences predicted by individual SSMs to construct a token tree, as shown in \Cref{fig:speculative_inference}.
+\if 0 The speculator automatically combines the candidate token sequences predicted by individual SSMs to construct a token tree, as shown in \Cref{fig:speculative_inference}.
 Since \sys executes multiple SSMs in parallel, using more SSMs does not directly increase the speculative inference latency.
 However, using a large number of SSMs will result in a large token tree, which requires more memory and computation resources for verification.
-To address this challenge, \sys uses a {\em learning-based} speculative scheduler to learn to decide which SSMs to use for a given input token sequence and the speculative configurations for these SSMs (e.g., the beam search width and depth when running an SSM using beam search).
+To address this challenge, \sys uses a {\em learning-based} speculative scheduler to learn to decide which SSMs to use for a given input token sequence and the speculative configurations for these SSMs (e.g., the beam search width and depth when running an SSM using beam search). \fi